 Heritage Grant applications are welcome from community groups, church bodies, and individuals.
 Applications are assessed annually by the Community Assistance Scheme Committee (CASC) at the annual committee meeting in November.

-Heritage Grants are provided to the owner(s) of a property that is of Local Heritage significance or a contributory place as listed within The Barossa Council Development Plan.
+Heritage Grants are provided to the owner(s) of a property that is of Local Heritage significance as listed within The Planning and Design Code.
 Community groups, church bodies, and individuals can apply.

 Financial incentives may be provided for maintenance improvement works that exceed the owner(s) funding capability.
 Projects should be essential to the conservation value of the property or prevent further deterioration.

 Any application for funding that is outside the scope of the Guidelines will be assessed by the Community Assistance Scheme Committee in the first instance, with its recommendation and report subsequently presented to the next Council Meeting for decision.

 Applications for Heritage Grants can be submitted at any time, but will only be considered by the Community Assistance Scheme Committee on an annual basis at the November meeting of the Committee.

 Building Upgrade Finance is a unique finance product that is available to fund environmental and heritage upgrades to existing non-residential buildings.
 It's provided by private sector finance providers and enabled by the Council.

 Presently we have no arrangements in place.
 If non-residential building owners are interested in this product please get in touch with us directly.